instamobile/messenger-iOS-chat-swift-firestore/README.md

     let italicMediumFont = UIFont.italicSystemFont(ofSize: 17)
 ```

-Coded with love and supported by <a href="https://www.iosapptemplates.com">iOS App Templates</a>.
+Coded with love and supported by <a href="https://iosapptemplates.com">iOS App Templates</a>.

-This project was created using <a href="https://www.cupertinokit.com/">Cupertino Kit</a>.
+This project was created using <a href="https://instamobile.io/">React Native Templates</a>.